Examples of the most common multi-factor authentication approaches to help you enhance mfa security and usability.

 Summary

+MFA can be applied to multiple use cases and requires your IAM system to provide extensibility features.
 These various approaches to MFA all involve trade-offs between usability and security.
 But they strike very different balances between the two.
-The Always On approach stresses security needs over usability concerns.
-The Opt In approach lets uses decide how much security they require, allowing them to shift the balance away from usability if they wish.
-Step-up Authentication opts for ease of use on the initial login, stepping up to MFA when greater security is needed.
-Time-sensitive Re-verification, on the other hand, uses MFA from the start but staggers the re-verification process to reduce demands on the user without sacrificing MFA-level protections.
+The Always on approach stresses security needs over usability concerns.
+The Opt-in approach lets users decide how much security they require, allowing them to shift the balance away from usability if they wish.
+Step-up authentication opts for ease of use on the initial login, stepping up to MFA when greater security is needed.
+Time-sensitive re-verification, on the other hand, uses MFA from the start but staggers the re-verification process to reduce demands on the user without sacrificing MFA-level protections.

 Join our Newsletter